antonic901/xbmc4xbox-redux/lib/libPython/python/Doc/library/unittest.rst

       directory must be specified separately.

       If importing a module fails, for example due to a syntax error, then this will be recorded as a single error and discovery will continue.
+If the import failure is due to :exc:`SkipTest` being raised, it will be recorded as a skip instead of an error.

       If a test package name (directory with :file:`__init__.py`) matches the pattern then the package will be checked for a ``load_tests`` function.
 If this exists then it will be called with *loader*, *tests*, *pattern*.

-      If load_tests exists then discovery does *not* recurse into the package, ``load_tests`` is responsible for loading all tests in the package.
+      If ``load_tests`` exists then discovery does *not* recurse into the package, ``load_tests`` is responsible for loading all tests in the package.

       The pattern is deliberately not stored as a loader attribute so that